buxtronix/am43/README.md

 $ mosquitto_sub -h <mqtt_server> -t am43/all/set -m CLOSE
 ```

+## Multiple devices

+If you have up to three AM43 devices connecting to the one ESP32, then it should
+just work out of the box.

+However if you have more devices, or just want to limit which AM43's are
+controlled by a given ESP32, then you'll need to set up as follows.

+### Multiple ESP32 proxy devices

+This might be for a setup where you have AM43s in different parts of the house
+and you'd like to ensure each ESP32 only controls specific motor(s) such
+as the closest.

+For each ESP32, you should edit *config.h* and add the MAC address of the
+desired AM43(s) to DEVICE_ALLOWLIST.
+Separate each address by a comma.
+You
+can find the addresses either in the Arduino serial console or the Blind
+Engine app.
+Then that ESP will not connect to any other AM43.

+### More than three AM43's

+Arduino BLE can only connect to at most three bluetooth devices (unless
+you custom compile it).
+If you have more devices you will need to have
+additional ESP32 proxies with this code, each setup with a separate allow
+list as above.

 ## Home Assistant configuration

 The MQTT topics are set to integrate natively with Home Assistant.
 Once both